Born in Cobourg, Canada - one of Hollywood's greatest stars

 This site is the official site of the Foundation and is intended to make sure that Marie Dressler is remembered.
 It is planned to grow this site and to grow activities to foster continued interest in her.

-A recent activity was an event on November 3, 2013 that celebrated her birthday.
+Another recent activity was an event on November 3, 2013 that celebrated her birthday.
 More on this event - including photos - here.

 Available on this site